ipluser/magicbook/public/doc/quick-start.md

 ## Quick Start
+An lightweight and scalable docs system for markdown, text or other.

+Markdown docs system, example below:

 ### Import Dependencies
 To use [Magicbook](https://github.com/ipluser/magicbook), you’ll need to make sure both the Magicbook and jQuery scripts are included.
 ```html